k8spatterns/katacoda/HealthProbe/03-liveness.md

   - `timeoutSeconds` how long to wait for the health check to respond
   - `periodSeconds` for the check intervals
   - `failureThreshold` how often for a check to fail before taking an action.
+  - `successThreshold` how often a check must succeed until a failed check is considered to be ok again.

 In order to play with these parameters use